jacopotagliabue/post-modern-stack/README.md

 ### Load data into Snowflake

 Original datasets are from the Coveo SIGIR Data Challenge.
 To save you from downloading the original data dump and dealing with large text files, we re-used the abstraction over the data provided by RecList.
-If you run `upload_to_snowflake.py` in the `upload` folder from your laptop as a one-off script, the program will download the Data Challenge dataset and dump it to a Snowflake table that simulates the append-only log pattern.
-This allows us to use dbt and Metaflow to run a simple but realistic ETL and ML code over real-world data.
+If you run `upload_to_snowflake.py` in the `upload` folder from your laptop as a one-off script, the program will download the Data Challenge dataset and dump it to a Snowflake table that simulates the [append-only log pattern](https://towardsdatascience.com/the-modern-data-pattern-d34d42216c81).
+This allows us to use dbt and Metaflow to run a realistic ELT and ML code over real-world data.

 Once you run the script, check your Snowflake for the new schema/table:

 ![Raw table in Snowflake](/images/raw_table.png)

-If you wish to see how a realistic data ingestion pipeline works (i.e. an endpoint streaming into Snowlake real-time, individual events, instead of a bulk upload), we open-sourced a serverless pipeline here.
+If you wish to see how a data ingestion pipeline works (i.e. an endpoint streaming into Snowlake real-time, individual events, instead of a bulk upload), we open-sourced a [serverless pipeline](https://github.com/jacopotagliabue/paas-data-ingestion) as well.

 ### dbt